josh-stillman/devops-for-typescript-devs/README.md

 ## Attach Function to CloudFront

 We're now ready to attach the Edge Lambda to our CloudFront distribution.
 Recall that we want an [origin request](#origin-vs-viewer-request-triggers) event trigger.
+We use the `qualifiedArn`, which includes the Lambda version number.

 ```ts
 const cdn = new aws.cloudfront.Distribution('cdn', {